angeloose/342-Project1/README.md

 # 342-Project1
 When comparing C and Haskell, there are both similarities and differences in how they handle sorting algorithms like Quick Sort and Merge Sort.

-In C, which is a procedural language, you have to control everything step by step.
-For sorting, this means you use loops, manage memory, and manually swap values.
+In C, a procedural language, you have to control everything step by step.
+Sorting means you use loops, manage memory, and manually swap values.
 C requires you to handle memory allocation yourself, like using malloc() to create temporary space during sorting.
-You also use pointers to swap values, which can be tricky but gives you a lot of control over how things are done.
+You also use pointers to swap values, which can be tricky but gives you much control over how things are done.

 Haskell, on the other hand, is a functional language.
 Instead of manually managing everything, Haskell relies on recursion—where a function calls itself to break down problems into smaller parts.
 In Haskell, sorting is done using simple and clean code.
 For example, its Quick Sort uses list comprehensions, which automatically divide the list into smaller pieces without needing you to manually swap values or manage memory.
 Everything is more abstract in Haskell, meaning it hides the complex details.